fybrik/fybrik/site/docs/reference/crds.md

-FlowParams include the requirements for explicit requests to copy the data
+FlowParams include the requirements for particular data flows

 <table>
     <thead>